Project: 'Troy's

 though it's nothing more than an empty box containing a levitating

 HellRaiser puzzle cube.
+From initial sketch to completed project,

 You have by now probably seen many different drive stealthing guides on